csprance/psMaskSync/README.md

 psMaskSync
 ==========

 Keeps layerSet masks in sync in Photoshop.
+This is desgined to work within a PBR workflow, to make painting material masks easier.

 Installation
 ------------